 Thanks to the manta’s size and agility combined with acrobatic maneuverability they simply swim away when they feel threatened.
 They can move very fast and outrun their main predators, which are tiger sharks in Hawaiian waters.

 In fact, a few years ago, I sold a manta video to a group of aerospace engineers because they wanted the footage from their dive experience solely to study the manta’s incredible movements.

 The manta ray is a creature of perpetual motion meaning it never stops swimming.
 It glides through the ocean its entire lifespan of approximately 40 – 80 years.
-It would suffocate if no water is pushed over its gills.
+It will suffocate if no water is pushed over its gills.

 Mantas use their wings to keep moving forward like a bird but can easily “turn on a dime”.
 This makes their movements so graceful.

-In comparison, you would think a stingray would swim the same but it looks more like a wave.
+In comparison, you would think a stingray would swim the same, but it looks more like a wave.
 Undulating would be another good way to describe how it moves its body.

-Stingrays have the ability to lay still while pushing water over their gills and for camouflage they bury under sand.
+Stingrays have the ability to lay still while pushing water over their gills and for camouflage they bury under the sand.
 It’s the best disguise ever!

 MANTA RAYS VS STINGRAYS – COOL PICTURES & VIDEO FOOTAGE